 BIO

-Tammy Erickson holds bachelor’s degrees in both Marketing and Management, as well as a Minor in Music Business from Anderson University.
-She has taught The Fallacy Detective and Literature at other tutorials, as well as various Grammar and Literature courses to her two amazing daughters.
+Tammy Erickson holds bachelor’s degrees in Marketing and Management, as well as a Minor in Music Business from Anderson University.
+She is also a certified K-12 Etiquette Consultant through The American School of Protocol.
 She has authored various works including a Biblically-based Etiquette curriculum, Bible studies, songs, press releases, and magazine articles.
-Her love of the written word further enabled her to serve as a book editor and editor for two nonprofit organizations.
+Her love of the written word further enabled her to serve as an editor for various books and publications.
 She loves to analyze great authors and find God’s message woven into their stories!
 And she loves to teach ‘how words come together’!
-She is a visual learner herself, so she endeavors to incorporate creativity into her lesson plans that will appeal to all three learning styles.
-Her passion for, and creative approach to, this class will fuel students’ love for literature.
+She is a visual learner herself, so she endeavors to incorporate creativity into all of her lesson plans that will appeal to all three learning styles.
+Her passion for, and creative approach to, this class will fuel students’ love for learning.

-When she isn’t developing new ways to analyze great books, she loves spending time with Jesus, studying and writing, leading worship, planning ministry events at the family’s barn, grabbing coffee with friends, hanging out with her two precious daughters, taking walks at the lake with her husband of 23 years, and cuddling her Bernese Mountain Dogs.
+When she isn’t developing new ways to analyze great books, she loves spending time with Jesus, studying and writing, leading worship, planning ministry events at the family’s barn, grabbing coffee with friends, hanging out with her two precious daughters, taking walks at the lake with her husband Matthew, and cuddling her 100 and 170-pound Bernese Mountain Dogs.

 32 WEEK CLASS